-Due to work on the Pension Fund Annual Report not being completed by 29 July 2016
+Due to the Pension Fund Annual Report not being prepared by 12 September 2017

 We are required to give an opinion on the consistency of the financial statements of the pension fund included in the Pension Fund Annual Report of London Borough of Ealing with the pension fund accounts included in the financial statements of London Borough of Ealing.
 The Local Government Pension Scheme (Administration) Regulations 2008 require authorities to publish the Pension Fund Annual Report by 1 December following the end of the relevant financial year.
-As the work has not yet been completed on the Pension Fund Annual Report we have not issued our report on the financial statements included in the Pension Fund Annual Report.
+As the Authority has not yet prepared the Pension Fund Annual Report we have not issued our report on the financial statements included in the Pension Fund Annual Report.
 Until we have done so, we are unable to certify that we have completed the audit of the accounts in accordance with the requirements of the Local Audit and Accountability Act 2014 and the Code of Audit Practice.